threader/PC-Tuning/docs/building.md

 ## ISO Compression (Optional)

-Use the command below to compress the ISO, this may take a while.
+Compressing has no advantage other than reducing the size.
+Keep in mind that the ISO has to be decompressed upon installation.
+Use the command below to compress the ISO.

 ```bat
 DISM /Export-Image /SourceImageFile:"%EXTRACTED_ISO%\sources\install.wim" /SourceIndex:1 /DestinationImageFile:"%EXTRACTED_ISO%\sources\install.esd" /Compress:recovery /CheckIntegrity && del /f /q "%EXTRACTED_ISO%\sources\install.wim"